-You well complete two map quizzes over the course of the semester.
+You will complete two map quizzes over the course of the semester.
 One will be on the Atlantic and Mediterranean basins, and another will be on the Pacific and Indian Oceans.
-These will take place during the discussion sections on Friday, February 14th and Friday, April 18th.
+These will take place during the discussion sections on Tuesday, July 15th and Wednesday July 30th.

-Primary Source Analysis (20% total / 10% each):
+Primary Source Analysis (10%):

-In these short papers (500-750 words each) students will examine primary sources from the course.
+In this short paper (500-750 words each), students will examine primary sources from the course.
 One of these sources should be from materials in the Library Special Collections.
-These papers will be due Friday, February 7th and Friday, April 4th.
+This papers will be due Tuesday, July 8th.

-Midterm Exam (20%):
+Midterm (15%) and Final (15%) Exams:

-The in-class midterm exam will take place on Wednesday, March 12th.
-It will consist of a combination of IDs and short responses.
+The in-class midterm exam will take place on Thursday, JULY 17th.
+The final exam will take place on Friday, AUGUST 8th.
+In both cases, they will consist of a combination of IDs and short responses.
 A list of terms that students are expected to know will be provided in advance.